 My research interests include interactive information retrieval, distributed systems, and operating systems.
 My technical work at UVa focused on the design and implementation of security for the Legion metacomputing environment.

-Currently (late 2009), I am a distinguished engineer at Netezza, which builds MPP (massively parallel processing) data warehouse appliances for large-scale data analytics.
-I was previously vice president of advanced technology at Endeca, a software company located in Cambridge, MA, specializing in intuitive information access.
+Currently (late 2013), I am the VP of Engineering at Infinio, a start-up focused on acceleration and increased utilization of virtualized storage.
+Before Infinio, I was a distinguished engineer at Netezza, which builds massively parallel data warehouse appliances for large-scale data analytics.
+Netezza is now part of IBM.
+I was previously a founder and vice president of advanced technology at Endeca, a software company specializing in intuitive information access, later acquired by Oracle.
 I also co-founded Applied Metacomputing, a spin-off from the University of Virginia to commercialize the Legion technology.
 Applied Metacomputing was renamed Avaki and eventually acquired by Sybase in April 2005.